hydr0nium/howtogit.info/content/_index.md

 ```bash
 git push # This will push (send) your changes to the remote git repo
 ```
-There might be some configuration you need to do before you can push like name and email.
+There might be some configuration you need to do before you can push, like setting a name and email.
 For this see [here](https://howtogit.info/#configuring-git-link).

 If you are collaborating with many people, others might push stuff that you don't have locally.
 To get the current changes that are at the remote repo you use the pull command:
 ```bash